rcsoccersim/manual/source/coach.rst

 the default player type.
 Note that in the case of the online coach the argument TEAM_NAME is missing, because it can only change player types in its own team.

-The trainer does not have to comply to the rule that a maximum of three (specified by *subs_max*) players of each type can be on the field.
+The trainer does not have to comply with the rule that a maximum of three (specified by *subs_max*) players of each type can be on the field.

 See Section 7.6.3 for details about the restrictions as to when and how the online